bbc/sqs-producer/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Feature request
+name: Bug report
-about: Suggest an idea for this project
+about: Create a report to help us improve
 title: ''
-labels: feature-request
+labels: bug
 assignees: ''

 ---

-**The problem**
+**Describe the bug**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the bug is.

-**Suggested solution**
+**To Reproduce**
+Steps to reproduce the behaviour:
+1. Go to '...'
+2. Select '....'
+3. Scroll down to '....'
+4. See error

+**Expected behaviour**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you expected to happen.

-**Alternatives considered**
-A clear and concise description of any alternative solutions or features you've considered.
+**screenshots**
+If applicable, add screenshots to help explain your problem.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context about the problem here, such as specific device information.